reframejs/reframe/helpers/wildcard-api/readme.md

 or extend the RESTful/GraphQL API in a clunky and unnatural way.)

 But with a tailored API, it's easy:
-We simply create a new endpoint that runs a SQL query that gets the list of shared todos.
+We simply create a new endpoint that uses SQL to query the list of shared todos.
-(By joining the tables `Todo` and `SharedWith`.)
+(In our example the SQL query would join the tables `Todo` and `SharedWith`.)
 We can "directly" run SQL queries and we don't have to go over the indirection of a generic API.

 A frontend developer can use any arbitrary SQL query to retrieve whatever the frontend needs.